f3d-app/f3d/doc/user/USAGE.md

 However, formats supporting **full scenes** will automatically load additional scene properties including *lights*, *cameras*, *actors* and *texture*.

-If you'd like to disable these properties, you can specify the `--geometry-only` [option](OPTIONS.md) from the command line to use a default scene construction instead.
+If you'd like to disable these properties, you can specify the `--geometry-only` [option](OPTIONS.md) from the command line to construct a default scene instead.

 If you're unsure about what kind of scene your file supports, please see the table of [supported file formats](#supported-file-formats).